 Owning a rental property is an excellent way to generate extra income for you and your family.
 However, if you are faced with bad tenants, your wonderful investment can quickly turn into a nightmare!
 In our latest post, we will provide you with our favorite tips for dealing with bad tenants.

-Do own a rental in Northern Kentucky or Cincinnati ?
+Do own a rental in Greater Cincinnati Area or Cincinnati ?
 Are you sick and tired of dealing with tenants who aren’t on time with rent or who are destructive to the property?
 If you have ever experienced a tenant like this, you’ll know it can quickly make you regret owning the rental in the first place.
 Usually, problems can be remedied on your own, without having to involve outside parties.
 Unfortunately, in extreme situations, this is not always the case.

-How to Deal With Bad Tenants in Northern Kentucky or Cincinnati
+How to Deal With Bad Tenants in Greater Cincinnati Area or Cincinnati

 Try To Be Understanding